csci450-comparch/assg03/README.md

 of a computing machine.
-In addition, you will become even more familiar with the 16-bit LC-3 instruction set architecture (ISA) as we will implement the fetch-decode-execute cycle to simulate most all of this machine architecutre in this assignment.
+In addition, you will become even more familiar with the 16-bit LC-3 instruction set architecture (ISA) as we will implement the fetch-decode-execute cycle to simulate most all of this machine architecture in this assignment.

 **Questions**